simplifiedcourses/simplifiedcourses.github.io/_posts/2023-03-22-global-observable-state-in-angular.md

 date:   2023-03-21
 published: false
 comments: true
-categories: Angular
+categories: [Angular, State management]
 cover: assets/global-observable-state-in-angular.jpg
-description: "How do we handle global Observable state in Angular"
+description: "How do we handle global Observable state in Angular."
 ---

 This article is a follow-up article of the previous articles (newest to oldest):